Business Analyst Role and Deliverables for Software Development Projects

-4. Assurance about compliance of the system with users’ environment
+- Assurance about the compliance of the system with users’ environment

-All the business analysis deliverables mentioned above are not strict dogma used for each case.
+All the business analysis deliverables mentioned above are not strict and universal rulesets.
 Every project we run is unique and requires different approaches.

-Some of our clients have already had requirements organized when we started our cooperation.
-In such cases we just helped to modify them during the development stage.
+Some of our clients have already approached us with pre-defined requirements.
+In these cases, we helped modify them during the development stage.

-The important thing I'm trying to explain is that business analysis in software development is not about the business itself.
-It's all about solutions realization, while taking into account current business goals, problems and limitations.
-The result is not only optimization and structuring of a software development process but a well-designed product that meets user needs.
+The takeaway is that business analysis in software development is not about the business itself—it’s all about realizing the solutions while taking into account current business goals, problems, and limitations.
+The result is not only the optimization and structuring of a software development process, but also a well-designed software product that meets user needs.

-Of course, there are wonderful products built without any analysis and documentation, using only raw ideas, enthusiasm and brilliant skills.
-But does it make sense in the modern tech world?
+Of course, there are wonderful software products built without any analysis and documentation that use only raw ideas, enthusiasm, and brilliant skills.
+But is this approach viable in the modern tech world where competition is fierce?